qwshen/agentic-rag-framework/docs/setup-context-stores.md

 ```

 #### 7. Milvus
 The following examples show how to use Milvus to store customer documents in local and server modes.
+Embeddings are generated using the Llama 3 model served by Ollama at http://127.0.0.1:11434.

 ##### 7.1 Local mode with data file in local storage.
 ```json